jjdblast/bigdata-pipeline_wiki/Explore-Services.md

 ```

 ### Spark SQL Shell
-We've created a separate `flux-spark-sql.sh` script for the sole purpose of pre-configuring `--jars` and `--packages`.
+We've created a separate `spark-sql.sh` script for the sole purpose of pre-configuring `--jars` and `--packages`.
 You can certainly use the regular `spark-sql.sh` that comes with Spark.
 The $PATH env variable includes the Spark scripts.
 ```
-root@docker$ flux-spark-sql.sh
+root@docker$ spark-sql.sh
 ...
 spark-sql> show tables;
 15/11/19 13:22:44 INFO DAGScheduler: Job 0 finished: processCmd at CliDriver.java:376, took 1.626844 s